-12.5 Inspections

-This chapter explains the certification and inspection process and details your obligations as a licensee and the obligations of the certification body during the inspection process

-Standards Guidance 12.5.1 Inspection visits1.
+GB 12.5 Inspections What is this chapter about?
+This chapter explains the certification and inspection process and details your obligations as a licensee and the obligations of the certification body during the inspection process.
+Standards Guidance GB 12.5.1 Inspection visits 1.
 A physical inspection of your organic certified activities must be carried out once per year.
-You may be subject to We may carry out additional inspections if: you wish to add a new enterprise to your licence you move to new premises we receive a complaint regarding your business
+You may be subject to additional announced or unannounced inspections based on an assessment of risk.
+We may carry out additional inspections if: you wish to add a new enterprise to your licence you move to new premises we receive a complaint regarding your business it is necessary to inspect seasonal activity or at different times of year